ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Northern Colorado Admissions

-If you are applying to University of Northern Colorado, the deadline for Fall 2023 admissions is August 1 and the application fee is $50.
+If you are considering submitting an application to University of Northern Colorado, the deadline for Fall 2024 admissions is 8/1 and the fee for the application costs $50.

 University of Northern Colorado Admissions Stats at a Glance